In order to find out how to clean cloudy pool water, you first need to find out the actual cause for it.

 A clogged filter, dying pump or simply not running your filtration system for at least eight hours a day can cause cloudy pool water.
-If all of your water isn’t being run through a fully functioning clean filter, it can retain debris, leaving you with cloudy pool water.
+If all of your water isn’t being run through a fully functioning clean filter, it can retain debris, leaving you with cloudy water in your pool.

 Scaling, Pitting and Clogging

 You’ll face myriad problems if your water chemistry is out of whack.
 High pH means your water is less acidic than it should be.
 The soft water tends to form scale on pool surfaces and inside the plumbing while making it more difficult for your filter to work.
 This can cause filtration problems, bacteria growth and cloudiness.

 High Bacteria Levels